As America as apple pie right?! July 4, the USA national holiday has some surprising links to Ireland.

 The Irish wrote the original air for The Star-Spangled Banner

 According to expert Geoff Cob writing in Irish America Magazine, the blind Irish composer Turlough O’Carolan wrote the song regarded as the “ancestor” of our national anthem.
-His 1723 tune “Bumper Squire Jones,” honoring one of the composer’s patrons.
+His 1723 tune, “Bumper Squire Jones,” honors one of the composer’s patrons.
 “Bumper Squire Jones” is in fact metrically identical to Francis Scott Key's famous song.

 Many believe the tune “Bumper Squire Jones” came to London where decades later John Stafford Smith added his own words to it, transforming it into a drinking song called “Anacreon in Heaven”.
 This song, a big hit during the late 18th and early 19th centuries, traveled across the Atlantic, where it was modified and used by Key as the melody for our national anthem.

 George M. Cohan “Born on the 4th of July” was not born on July 4th

 George M. Cohan was born in Rhode Island to an Irish Catholic family in 1878 on the 3rd of July according to his birth certificate, not the 4th though the family always claimed otherwise.